 WIP bit.
-The Write in Progress (WIP) bit, a volatile bit, indicates whether the device is busy in program/erase/ write status register progress.
+The Write in Progress (WIP) bit, a volatile bit, indicates whether the device is busy in program/erase/write status register progress.
 When WIP bit sets to 1, which means the device is busy in program/erase/write status register progress.
-When WIP bit sets to 0, which means the device is not in progress of program/erase/ write status register cycle.
+When WIP bit sets to 0, which means the device is not in progress of program/erase/write status register cycle.

 WEL bit.
 The Write Enable Latch (WEL) bit, a volatile bit, indicates whether the device is set to internal write enable latch.
-When WEL bit sets to "1", which means the internal write enable latch is set, the device can accept program/erase/write status register instruction.
+When WEL bit sets to "1", which means the internal write enable latch is set, the device can accept program/ erase/write status register instruction.
 When WEL bit sets to 0, which means no internal write enable latch; the device will not accept program/erase/write status register instruction.
 The program/erase command will be ignored and will reset WEL bit if it is applied to a protected memory area.
-To ensure both WIP bit & WEL bit are both set to 0 and available for next program/erase/operations, WIP bit needs to be confirm to be 0 before polling WEL bit.
-After WIP bit confirmed, WEL bit needs to be confirm to be 0.

 BP3, BP2, BP1, BP0 bits.
-The Block Protect (BP3, BP2, BP1, BP0) bits, non-volatile bits, indicate the protected area (as defined in Table 2.
-Protected Area Sizes) of the device to against the program/erase instruction without hardware protection mode being set.
+The Block Protect (BP3, BP2, BP1, BP0) bits, non-volatile bits, indicate the protected area (as defined in Table 3) of the device to against the program/erase instruction without hardware protection mode being set.
 To write the Block Protect (BP3, BP2, BP1, BP0) bits requires the Write Status Register (WRSR) instruction to be executed.
-Those bits define the protected area of the memory to against Page Program (PP), Sector Erase (SE), Block Erase (BE) and Chip Erase (CE) instructions (only if all Block Protect bits set to 0, the CE instruction can be executed).
-The BP3, BP2, BP1, BP0 bits are "0" as default.
-Which is un-protected.
+Those bits define the protected area of the memory to against Page Program (PP), Sector Erase (SE), Block Erase (BE) and Chip Erase(CE) instructions (only if all Block Protect bits set to 0, the CE instruction can be executed).